DannyMay9082/Typing_Test_Project/README.md

 # TrainTyper

-This project is for calculating user's typing speed per minute (WPM)
+This project is created to calculate user's typing speed per minute (WPM)